All-Natural Toys, Tools and Accessories for Play Dough

 Play dough is such a great material for even very young babies and toddlers (under supervision, of course) to explore – giving kids the opportunity to investigate sensory stimulus such as texture, temperature, colour, and scent, as the dough is pulled apart, crumbled, squashed, and moulded back together.
 And this simple play is great for building muscles in little hands, that are later used for fine motor control and tasks such as writing and drawing.
 When you start adding tools, toys and craft materials to the play, a whole world of imaginative possibilities open up as well.

-So it seemed a shame that the toys designed to go with this very organic material were so unforgivingly plastic and often very specific (and therefore limiting) in their designated purpose.
-And while the kids did have lots of fun with these, I wanted to give them accessories and tools that were more complementary to the organic nature of the playdough, more geared towards open-ended play, and at the same time helped us towards our goal of reducing down our plastic use.
+It seemed a shame that the toys designed to go with this very organic material were so unforgivingly plastic and often very specific (and therefore limiting) in their designated purpose.
+And while the kids did have lots of fun with these, I wanted to give them accessories and tools that were more complementary to the organic nature of the play dough, more geared towards open-ended play, and at the same time helped us towards our goal of reducing down our plastic use.
 And all this without spending a fortune.

 If you have ever put together a treasure basket for your babies, then you’ll have a good idea of how you can create a collection of great play dough accessories from everyday objects found around the home.
 When you are hunting down items, start by thinking about the basics of how kids interact with the dough and go from there – so look for things that could help them cut, mould, print, shape or decorate the dough.
 The kitchen drawer is always a treasure trove of items – and as home-made dough is made out of ordinary edible store-cupboard ingredients, a quick wash after play is all anything will need to go back into normal kitchen duty.